-Currently, there are about 10.3 million people living in the Dominican Republic, with a median age of only 27 years; the capital, Santo Domingo, is home to almost 3 million people.
-Family values, religion, and hospitality are the cornerstones of life in the Caribbean country, thus, it is not rare that three generations of the same family live under one and the same roof, with the oldest male making the important decisions affecting the entire family.
+Currently, there are about 10.4 million people living in the Dominican Republic, with a median age of only 27 years; the capital, Santo Domingo, is home to almost three million people.
+Family values, religion, and hospitality are the cornerstones of life in the Caribbean country, thus, it is not rare that three generations of the same family live under one and the same roof, with the oldest man making the important decisions affecting the entire family.

-Although you are free to choose your own religion, Catholic beliefs influence many aspects of life in the Dominican Republic; 95% of the overall population is, after all, Catholic.
+Even though the majority of the population is Catholic (with around 57% practicing adherents of that faith), you are obviously free to choose your religion.
 Dominicans often go out of their way to treat their guests royally and to make them feel particularly welcome.
 In return, you should be a respectful guest in order not to upset your hosts while living in the Dominican Republic.

 As you’ll be aware from the description of the country’s historical background in our article on moving to the Dominican Republic, it does not come as a surprise that Spanish is the official language of this country.
 So, before starting your expat life in the Dominican Republic, you should brush up on your Spanish language skills, even if your business partners speak English.
 Expats living in the Dominican Republic may find it hard at times to understand the locals, even if they have a basic knowledge of Spanish.

-Dominicanese and Dominicanisms (the local dialect with Dominican elements) can prove somewhat of a challenge for foreigners.
+Dominicanese and Dominicanisms (the local variety of Spanish with Dominican elements) can prove somewhat of a challenge for foreigners.
 Nevertheless, it can also be great fun to learn these new words and phrases.
 A baby, for example, is called chichí while small children are referred to as carajitos.
 While living in the Dominican Republic, you should be careful not to confuse bonche and boche: the former is simply a party, but the latter describes a scolding or disagreement.